Criteria for the selection of creative able learners

 3. Have a large number of ideas or solutions to problems.

-4. Display intellectual playfulness, fantasize, imagine, and daydream.
+4. Display intellectual playfulness, fantasize, imagine, and daydream. (see the poem Swirls on schools and daydreaming)

 5. Are often concerned with adapting, improving, or modifying existing ideas, thoughts or products or the ideas or products of others.